mzakocs/MPAttendanceAutofill/README.md

 ## Release History

+- 2.2
+  - Fixed a bug with the "Fill Out All Forms" feature where the button would not function if there was no first period saved.

 - 2.1
   - Updated the GMCU system to the new Google Meets homepage layout.
   - Changed the default delay of the Fill All Forms button to 4 seconds.
 The old default of 3 seconds was causing issues for most people.